creare-com/pydem/docker/pydem_user_guide.md

 ## Running pyDEM

 1. **Run pyDEM with Default Settings**
-   - Once your container is running and your terrain data is mounted, you can begin processing the data with the following example code:
+   - Once your container is running and your terrain data is mounted, create an output directory such as `/app/output_directory`.
+Use `mkdir /app/output_directory` to create this new directory.
+    - **Warning:** Once you run pyDEM, a `results.zarr` directory will be created in your output directory regardless of pyDEM successfully or unsuccesfully processing the your data.
+Remove `results.zarr` between runs.
+If pyDEM sees a `results.zarr` directory in your input directory, it will use the data in this directory and create a duplicate even if you change the data files.
+To avoid this, choose an output directory that is not in the directory with your source data like `/app/output_directory`.
+   - You can begin processing the data with the following example code:
      ```python
      from pydem import process_manager

-     path = '/path/to/my/data'
+     path = '/app/data'
-     output_path = '/path/to/output/data'
+     output_path = '/app/output_directory'

      pm = process_manager.ProcessManager(n_workers=10, in_path=path)
      pm.process_twi()